Endocrine Fellows Foundation

 Endocrine Fellows Foundation research grants will be awarded to the institution on behalf of the fellow.
 The institution will then administer the funds.
 Unused EFF grant funds must be returned to the Foundation 60 days after the project ends or the fellow awardee leaves the designated institution.

 All applications must be received through EFF's grant system by the designated closing date.
 Late or incomplete submissions will not be reviewed; this includes institution sign-off.

 Grant recipients will be required to make regular progress reports to the Board of Directors of the Endocrine Fellows Foundation.
 The first such report for fellows will be due six months from the starting date of the research project, and the final report due at the end of twelve months.
-Young Investigators will be required to complete a one-year progress report and a two-year final report.
-The final project report to include a reconciliation of the actual project expenses compared to the originally submitted budget for the grant.
+The final project report must include a reconciliation of the actual project expenses compared to the originally submitted budget for the grant.
 ANY changes to the proposed research or budget must be approved by the Endocrine Fellows Foundation Board of Directors.

 Grants applications are reviewed by a national faculty team of research thought leaders.
-The Endocrine Fellows Foundation will supply critique comments if the research proposal is not accepted.
+The Endocrine Fellows Foundation will supply critique comments upon request.
 Applicants are welcome, if not funded the first time, to resubmit their grant for possible funding in the next cycle.

-Endocrine Fellows Foundation research grant recipients must agree to present the results of their research at a future designated Endocrine Fellows Foundation event.
-If an appearance at a forum or educational session is requested, a stipend towards travel and hotel will be provided.
+The Endocrine Fellows Foundation research grant recipients must agree to present the results of their research at a future designated Endocrine Fellows Foundation event.
+If an appearance at an in-person forum or educational session is requested, a stipend towards travel and hotel will be provided.
 This is in addition to the grant.

 Publications, including abstracts of presentations at scientific meetings, resulting from a project supported by an Endocrine Fellows Foundation research grant must carry the following acknowledgment: “Funding for this project was received from the Endocrine Fellows Foundation.”